Chapter 5 Quantitative data

 ► Solution

 Tip: When downstream analyses permit, it might be safer not to impute data and deal explicitly with missing values.
 Indeed missing data imputation is not straightforward, and is likely to dramatically fail when a high proportion of data is missing (10s of %).
-It is possible to keep NAs when performing hypothesis tests7, but (generally) not to perform a principal component analysis.
+It is possible to keep NAs when performing hypothesis tests7 Still, it is recommended to explore missingness as part of the exploratory data analysis., but (generally) not to perform a principal component analysis.

 5.4.3 Identification quality control